 At the heart of this project lies the GAMA spectroscopic survey of ~300,000 galaxies down to r < 19.8 mag over ~290 deg2, carried out using the AAOmega multi-object spectrograph on the Anglo-Australian Telescope (AAT) by the GAMA team.
-This project has so far been awarded 188 nights over 6 years (2008–2013) and has long-term status until 2013.
+This project was awarded 210 nights over 7 years (2008–2014) and the observations are now completed.
 This survey builds on, and is augmented by, previous spectroscopic surveys such as the Sloan Digital Sky Survey (SDSS), the 2dF Galaxy Redshift Survey (2dFGRS) and the Millennium Galaxy Catalogue (MGC).

 On the imaging side, GAMA uses public data as well as conducting its own campaigns.
 In addition, the GAMA team has coordinated survey regions and negotiated data sharing agreements with a number of independent imaging survey teams:

 |Visible and Infrared Survey Telescope for Astronomy (VISTA)||VIKING|

 |The Australian Square Kilometre Array Pathfinder (ASKAP)||DINGO|

 |Wide field Infra-red Survey Explorer (WISE)|